Abi-Edwards/ATP-Performance-Dashboard/README.md

 # ATP Performance Dashboard

-This project explores ATP tennis data to generate insights into player performance using **SAS** for analysis and **Power BI** for visualization.
+This project investigated the question “What measurable factors contribute to success among ATP (Association of Tennis Professionals) tournament champions spanning 2014 to mid-2024”.
+The datasets, which were sourced from Kaggle, were manually compiled and appended to each other in Excel, before being imported into SAS for cleaning and analysis, and Power Bi for visualisation.
-There were three Null Hypotheses to be tested
+This project centres around three null hypotheses:

 ## Hypothesis 1:
 ### - Players heights have no impact the number of aces achieved